 Step 8: Conclude your Essay

-Concluding your literary analysis essay is the final step in wrapping up your analysis and leaving a lasting impression on the reader.
-Here's how to craft a strong conclusion:
+Concluding your essay is the final step in wrapping up your analysis and leaving a lasting impression on the reader.
+Here's how to write a conclusion paragraph for a literary analysis essay:

 Key Elements of a Strong Conclusion: